Matthieu5555/market_momentum/README.md

 Further enhancements included a loading bar for better user interaction feedback, a clear startup banner, and a formatted results table with additional financial metrics like P/E ratios and industry data.
 To optimize performance, data fetching was refined to only retrieve additional metrics for stocks in the final table, significantly improving response times.

 #### To do:
 Future updates will focus on integrating live and hourly data to track intra-day momentum and identify emerging investment opportunities more dynamically.
+Add the capacity of restarting directly from the program.
+Add some FSA features.